aybabtme/citegraph/README.md

 # package `citegraph`

-An database to find out relationships between cases in the Canadian Law.
+A database to find out relationships between cases in the Canadian Law.

 # License